-- Chip five balls and take note of their position
+- Chip five golf balls and take note of their position.

-- Do it again, bring the swing to your knees, chip five balls
+- Do it again, but this time bring the swing to your knees, chip five balls

-- Repeat, taking your swing to your hip, chip five balls
+- Repeat, taking your swing to your hip now, chip five balls

 This routine will give you a good feel for how high your swing needs to be to get a certain distance.
-Practise this as often as possible until it becomes second nature.
+Practice this as often as possible until it becomes second nature.

 Lower body stability